 - Best Cinematic & Standard Frame Rate for 4K Video

 What is the best frame rate for 4K video?
-With the introduction of sound in films, filmmakers felt the necessity for a consistent frame rate, and 24 frames per second became the preferred option.
+With the introduction of sound in films, filmmakers felt the necessity for a consistent frame rate, but for different types of 4K videos, the 'best' frame rate choice varies.

 When capturing video with a Smartphone, you have numerous options to change video frame rate and resolution.
 The greater the resolution, the more pixels there are.
-For example, 720p HD at 30 frames per second, 1080p at 30 frames per second, 1080p at 60 frames per second, or 4K at 30 frames per second.
-Let's look at how video resolution influences frame rate and vice versa.
+For example, 720p HD at 30 frames per second, 1080p at 30 frames per second, 1080p at 60 frames per second, or 4K at 120 frames per second.

 Previously, videos with a native frame rate of 24 FPS had to go through a pull-down procedure when viewed on devices that supported 60Hz.
 This converts the video's 24 fps to the device's 60 fps.

 The newer standard frame rate for video offers 30, 60, 120, 240, or 300 frames per second due to similar unequal frame doubling.
 These specifications are appropriate for both theatrical films and 4K monitors.
 It's important to remember that 4K refers to device resolution and has nothing to do with video frame rates.

 YouTube supports 24 to 60 frames per second and up to 8K resolution.
 For YouTube videos, given below are some of the most popular video frame rates.

 - Talk shows and video podcasts - 30 frames per second